 - Installation and updating require technical knowledge – Installing Mautic the right way requires root access to the server.
 Only this way it’s possible for necessary updates and maintenance to be carried out.
 Mautic Installation through cPanel (Softaculous) is not recommended.

-- Possible Learning Curve – If you’re coming from a service such as Activecampaign, Hubspot or something similar, you should hit the ground running.
-Otherwise, you might want to consider my easy Mautic onboarding.
+- Possible Learning Curve – If you’re coming from a service such as Activecampaign, Hubspot, or something similar, you should hit the ground running.
+Otherwise, you might want to consider an easy Mautic onboarding session with me.